-- 22. At a meeting of experts, the expert witnesses must: - a) discuss and clarify the issues; - b) identify any areas of agreement about their evidence; - c) discuss and seek to resolve any areas of disagreement; and - d) prepare a joint expert report.
+- 22. At a meeting of experts, they must:

+- a) discuss and clarify the issues;

+- b) identify any areas of agreement about their evidence;

+- c) discuss and seek to resolve any areas of disagreement; and

+- d) prepare a joint report.

 HOW MEETINGS OF EXPERTS ARE CONDUCTED